thefalc/multi-agent-ai-sdr-flink-orchestrator/README.md

 * `leads` - Stores leads generated from the web application

-### Configure and run the Meal Planner AI web application
+### Configure and run the lead capture web application

 Go into your `web-application` folder and create a `.env` file with your MongoDB connection details.